Start Here: Find the Right AI Laptop Path

 GrokTechGadgets uses a methodology-first ranking approach so readers can move from curiosity to a realistic shortlist without drowning in filler.
 Instead of treating every page like a generic “best” list, GTG separates broad hubs, workload guides, direct comparisons, and final roundup pages.
 That structure helps readers start wide, narrow by real use case, and only compare products when the trade-offs are specific enough to matter.

 On roundup pages, GTG weighs workload fit, sustained performance, battery or thermal behavior when relevant, ownership quality, and value.
 On comparison pages, the emphasis shifts toward trade-offs: what you gain, what you lose, and whether the extra spend actually improves the outcome.
-On explainer pages, the goal is clarity first, so readers can understand terms like VRAM, thermals, AI laptop requirements, smart-home ecosystems, or wearable accuracy before they buy.
+On explainer pages, the goal is clarity first, so readers can understand terms like VRAM, thermals, AI laptop requirements, and workload fit before they buy.

 - Roundups answer broad buyer questions and surface the strongest options fast.